Women's Equality Day Celebration

 Lake County Women’s Coalition invites you to a FREE and OPEN-TO-THE-PUBLIC round-table discussion focusing on current issues surrounding women’s equality.
 Tremendous strides have been made, but there is still a long way to go toward achieving true equality for women.
 Our panel will include multi-generational voices from our community, telling their own stories as they relate to specific topics.

-The panel includes the following speakers:
+The panel included the following speakers:

 - LGBTQ Rights: Joanne Rae, a member of the LGBTQ community.
 Joanne will emphasize the issues of reproductive justice and transgender discrimination while discussing the rights of LGBTQ individuals to live their lives with dignity and security.
 She will touch on discrimination based on sexual orientation and gender identity in the areas of employment, housing, public accommodations, health services, child custody, and military policies.